mechanomi/hunting-unicorns/preparation.rst

 Catching the first three in-situ is easy enough.
 Be sure to bring a rabbit trap, a net, and a few glass jars with you.

-Fawns are tricker to catch, and it is recommended instead that you purchase fawn flanks at your local auction house or trading post.
+Fawns are trickier to catch, and it is recommended instead that you purchase fawn flanks at your local auction house or trading post.

 Freshly caught bait is preferable because it still retains most of its magic, making it much more effective.
 But it's usually a good idea to bring some pre-prepared bait, in case you have difficulties catching bait on the day.